-Education and training after high school are key to giving Washington students the opportunities they need to be successful.
-Studies show that a credential after high school – such as a degree, apprenticeship, or certificate in a specific field such as medicine, technology or manufacturing – is one of the strongest indicators of lifetime earnings.
+Training or education after high school is key to giving Washington students the opportunities they need to be successful.
+Studies show that a credential after high school – such as a degree, apprenticeship, or certificate – is one of the strongest indicators of lifetime earnings.
 Expanding opportunities for education and training beyond high school and promoting credential completion helps ensure that students can succeed regardless of their family circumstances.

-The College Promise Coalition focuses on strategies that increase enrollment in programs after high school and provide supports to help students complete these programs.
-These strategies must focus on closing racial, income, and gender opportunity gaps.
-College Promise Coalition supports:
+To get there, College Promise Coalition is focused on strategies that increase enrollment in programs after high school and provide supports to help students complete these programs.
+These strategies must focus on closing racial, gender and income opportunity gaps.
+Our priorities for 2020 include: